Why inclusive agribusiness must include a gender agenda

 Recognising and taking account of the differences between women and men in terms of their resources, time availability, motivation etc makes good business sense.
 Evidence demonstrates that greater attention to addressing gender inequalities in the design and delivery of services or labour recruitment results in improved productivity and more sustainable outcomes.
 With women being over-represented among those living at the bottom of wealth pyramid – especially households headed by women – there is further justification on the grounds of poverty reduction.

 There is now a plethora of excellent documents on how to mainstream gender into the design and delivery of agribusiness/value chain projects.
-Taking one of the most recent, IFC’s report is particularly relevant because establishes the business case for adopting a gender perspective at each stage of the value chains and identifies a range of gender-responsive activities.
+Taking one of the most recent, IFC’s report is particularly relevant because it establishes the business case for adopting a gender perspective at each stage of the value chains and identifies a range of gender-responsive activities.

 This blog demonstrates a tool that has been developed during a recent study undertaken by the Global Donor Platform for Rural Development on women’s empowerment in agribusiness.
 It can be used by projects and businesses to: (i) analyse their current performance on gender-related activities at the field level and in project management; and (ii) identify future areas for action.
 The results of the study piloting this tool will be available in a forthcoming issue.